collinsbigomba/Cron/README.md

 # Cron
 ## Objective
+- The objective is to automate tasks using cron and ease my work as a system administrator
 ## Skills Obtained
+- Configuring cron
+- Creating bash scripts that i would later automate with cron
+-
 ## Tools
+- cron
+-
 ## Steps
 - Cron is a time-based job scheduling daemon in Unix-like operating systems that allows users to schedule jobs (commands or scripts) to run at specific times or intervals.
 Here's a guide on how to configure and use Cron
 - The best way to understand cron is by reading its  man page